salartalaA/cartproject/README.md

 ```

-After that, project will start at localhost:3000 on your browser!
+So!
+The project will start at localhost:3000 on your browser!

 Enjoy and feel free :]